Get help with your claim

 Additional Living Expenses:

-If your adjuster determines your home to be unlivable, your policy may provide for Additional Living Expenses, meaning that you may be reimbursed for the increased cost to maintain your normal standard of living while you’re unable to live in your home due to a loss.
+If your adjuster determines your home to be unlivable due to a covered loss, the use of a hotel or rental property may be reimbursed (pending the amount of time required to complete the repairs).
+Your policy may also provide for Additional Living Expenses, meaning that you may be reimbursed for the increased cost to maintain your normal standard of living while you’re unable to live in your home due to a covered loss.
 The amount of time for which you’ll be reimbursed is limited and will depend on your policy provisions.

 Americas will cover any necessary increase in living expenses incurred by you so that your household can maintain its normal standard of living.

-For example: if you typically spend $15 a day on food, and you were displaced and spending $25 a day on food because you don’t have access to a kitchen - $10 is the increase in living expenses.
-Americas would cover the additional dollars per day provided receipts are submitted indicating the name and address of the restaurant, date and costs.
+For example: if you typically spend $100 weekly on food, and you were displaced and spending $150 weekly on food because you don’t have access to a kitchen - $50 is the increase in living expenses.
+Americas would cover the additional dollars per week provided receipts are submitted indicating the name and address of the restaurant, date and costs.

 To find out if your policy includes this provision, please contact your agent.